-For more information about the different levels of appeals, visit Medicare.gov/appeals.
+You can appoint a representative to help you.
+Your representative can be a family member, friend, advocate, attorney, doctor or someone else who will act on your behalf.
+For more information, visit Medicare.gov/appeals.
 You can also get help filing an appeal from your State Health Insurance Assistance Program (SHIP).
-See page 121 for the phone number.
+See pages 125-128 for the phone number.